balazs-keszthelyi-technolynx/bootgen.github.io/src/docs/configuration.md

 ## Creating Resources

 Besides creating a model, an other important job is, to create a configuration.
-This will instract the code generator how to use the created models.
+This will instruct the code generator how to use the created models.

 If we look into the Generator/Configuration.cs file, we will see that the `User` class is added to the API as a REST resource: